Analog-to-Digital Converter

 This notebook provides an introduction to analog to digital converters (ADC) and a model for them.

 As the name suggests, ADCs are used to convert analog signals to digital signals.
 A analog signals is continuous and is defined at every point of the signal.
 A digital signal is a time separated signal and it is only defined at the sampling points.
 Sampling interval is called sampling period and is the sampling frequency or sampling rate.
 The sampling rate is an important parameter in ADCs as must be twice as high as the highest frequency expected in the input signal,.
+This is the sampling theorem and half of the sampling frequency is known as the Nyquist frequency.

 An anti-alias filter would also be required as it will attenuate the higher frequencies (higher than the Nyquist frequency) which would prevent the aliasing components from being sampled, this is discussed further in a seperate notebook.